MontanaFlossCo/Flint-Documentation/guides/activities.md

 You determine which `Action`s in your app are published as activities.
 As an example, “Save” is not something that makes sense for a Handoff action, but opening a document is.

 Flint will not automatically start publishing all your qualifying actions as activities.
-To enable activities for an `Action` you need to declare one or more `activityTypes` on the `Action` type and it will then have an `NSUserActivity` published.
+To enable activities for an `Action` you need to declare one or more `activityEligibility` on the `Action` type and it will then have an `NSUserActivity` published.
 Your action’s `InputType` if there is one also needs to conform to `ActivityCodable`.

 The other side of activities is receiving them in your app and performing the appropriate action.
 You need to provide a way to describe how to invoke your action from the `NSUserActivity` at a later a time.
 This means Flint needs to know: